-PSY-710E Projective Assessment: Thematic Apperception Test, 3 semester credits
+PSY-710E Projective Assessment: Thematic Apperception Test

 This course provides an introduction and overview to the Thematic Apperception Test.
 It includes a consideration of the conceptual and research literature associated with the TAT as well as skill development in administering, scoring, and using the instrument ethically and appropriately in various settings.